Shi Guorui, New Shanghai, 2007, Unique camera obscura silver gelatin print, 136 x 352 cm.

 All the locations Shi Guorui selects are iconic: The Great Wall is the spiritual symbol for China; the Shanghai photo shows old colonial powers (the Bund) facing the new China (Pudong).
 Everest held a similar magical status and is thought by many mountaineers to be the ultimate climb.
 Its remoteness renders it invisible from any inhabited place.
 Hong Kong is a symbol of modernity while the three sites in the western United States are symbolic of dreams and hopes, both fulfilled and unfulfilled.

-Shi Guorui's camera obscura photographs provide a surreal vision.
-By removing all activity from the image the subjects are taken to their essence.
+Shi Guorui's camera obscura photographs provide a surreal vision, removing all activity from the image the subjects are taken to their essence.
 Shi Guorui sees it as a purification of the soul.
 As Shi Guorui told the New York Times for the article, In his Camera, a Slow Motion View, "early on I was interested in these technical details, but what's important to me now is the process."
 This fascination with the process of capturing an image has lead Shi Guorui to become China's foremost camera obscura photographer.